Grid ref: TL 759 072 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Ancient unimproved flood meadows on the west bank of Sandon Brook, with a small spinney and an area of blackthorn thickets.
+Ancient unimproved flood meadows on the west bank of Sandon Brook, with a small spinney, a pond and an area of blackthorn thickets.
 Formerly flooded regularly, they rarely flood today.

-Cowslip and meadow saxifrage flower in the meadows in spring, lady's bedstraw is conspicuous in mid-summer, and devilsbit scabious and pepper saxifrage appear later.
-At the far corner of the meadow is a small pond in which grow amphibious bistort, great water dock and fine-leaved water dropwort.
+Cowslip and meadow saxifrage flower in the meadows in spring, followed by lady's bedstraw in midsummer, and later devilsbit scabious and pepper saxifrage.
+The pond has amphibious bistort, great water dock and fine-leaved water dropwort.
 Goldilocks buttercup flowers nearby in spring and a little further on hemp agrimony and spindle grow together by the brookside.

 In Little Baddow.
 Turn off the A414 into Hammonds Road at the roundabout signposted Boreham, and after 1 mile turn right into Hurrells Lane.
 Entrance is by a stile on the right before a ford through Sandon Brook.
 There is limited parking by the entrance and across the ford on the left.